acmc96/BIOC3301/Workflow.md

 Script creates network text files demonstrating links between sampleID and phylum presence, to be used in Cytoscape.

-Spearman's rank statistical analysis was carried out in Excel.
+Spearman's rank statistical analysis was carried out in Excel, demonstrated in the Spearman's Rank Tests.xlsx workbook.